digitalWestie/open-engagement/OE-BEST-PRACTICE.md

 ### Support conversation

-Build a network and join  Network the people around your data.
+Build and join up networks of people around your data.

 - Accompany datasets with at least one means of contact to the publisher/maintainer
 - Provide a way for users to keep informed of updates and new releases e.g. social media account or mailing list